-Tony Kramer and Jake Maurer are back, discussing combine tech.
+Tony Kramer is back discussing combine tech.

 There are a lot of options when it comes to combine technology - whether fully integrated or order options when you purchase a new machine - and this latest episode breaks down the options.